Zehua-Chen/language-notes/cs/async-await/ValueTask.md

   from a single consumer at a time
 - Use `GetAwaiter().GetResult()` when the operation has not completed: value task sources may not implement blocking

+Instead, use `AsTask()` method to get a task which supports these operations